 Cleaning before the 20th century used to be a fairly rough affair.
 Clothes would be cleaned at fairly long intervals as this was a time consuming task.
 You would need to go to a water source, rinse the clothes and wash them in lye, or lye soap if you were wealthy enough to afford it.
 Lye is of course extremely caustic, and would do short work of delicate natural dyes.
 The clothes would be beaten on rocks or with paddles as to force the cleaning agents through the fabric, the invention of the washing board, laundry soap and starch in the 19th century made the whole process easier both on the washer and the clothes, but still relatively rough compared to modern technologies.
 These innovations made washing so much quicker that you could now contemplate having a “laundry day” once a week, only expediting the demise of your favorite black shirt.
 Then your clothes would be put in the sun to dry, again helping to fade whatever pigments were in your garments.

 So what is the deal with black then?
 One article from La Vie Parisienne in 1868 might hold the answer.
 According to the paper, a fencer nicknamed le tireur noir, or “the Black Fencer”, participated in fencing tournaments dressed in black velvet.
 This angered many fencing masters who were, according to the article, extremely proud of the whiteness of their uniforms.
 Some even refused to fight him unless he changed for a more conventional uniform.
 The Black Fencer was most probably Louis Mérignac, a legendary fencer of the time which was also known as “the Black Fencer”.
-His use of a complete black uniform influenced many other influential fencers to don the black as well.
-Tavernier did made the observation when describing Mérignac’s fashion choice that it might also have been a tactical one, as it is apparently easier to thrust at a white uniform than a black one which fools perception of depth.
+His use of a complete black uniform convinced many other influential fencers to don the black as well.
+Tavernier did make the observation when describing Mérignac’s fashion choice that it might also have been a tactical one, as it is apparently easier to thrust at a white uniform than a black one which fools the perception of depth.